rickzx98/library-monitoring-setup/README.md

 ## Web Client Applicatons
 - [Terminal](https://github.com/great-design-and-systems/gds-terminal) - User interface for the badge terminal.
-- [LRTS](https://github.com/great-design-and-systems/gds-lrts) - Main application for monitoring the time ins and time outs and also for managing student and faculty data.
+- [LRTS](https://github.com/great-design-and-systems/gds-lrts) - Main application for monitoring the time ins and time outs, reports and also for managing student and faculty data.

 ## Prerequisites
   You must have the following installed first: